 Silly?
 Yes.
 Functional?
 Not really.
 Worth making?
 Absolutely.

-This was the first device created by Tufts MAKE; an extracurricular product design club that I started as a college sophomore.
+This was the first device created by Tufts MAKE; an extracurricular product design club that I helped start as a college sophomore.
 Despite its outward appearance, this device ended up becoming one of the most important projects of my Tufts career.

-Figuring out how to de-cream an Oreo provided our small group of 6 students with an opportunity to practice an iterative product design process at a time when Tufts' workshops were off-limits to underclassmen.
-With the support of our faculty advisor and Human Factors professor Dan Hannon, we pushed the boundaries of making at Tufts and encountered barriers that I would spend the rest of my time at Tufts trying to break down via the Maker Network.
+Figuring out how to de-cream an Oreo provided our small group of 6 students with an opportunity to practice an iterative product design process at a time when Tufts' workshops were largely off-limits to underclassmen.
+With the support of our faculty advisor and Human Factors professor Dan Hannon, we ended up pushing the boundaries of making at Tufts and encountered barriers that I would spend the rest of my time in college trying to break down via the Maker Network.

 Dan wisely suggested that I treat the potential club as a prototype in itself by coming up with a small-scale project idea that students would enjoy working on.
 Nabisco was running a goofy Oreo Separator ad campaign at the time, and after seeing a video of their machine I thought that an Oreo De-Creamer project would offer an ideal blend of solution diversity, experimentation, and fun.
 Dan agreed.

 In the wake of my InvenTech experience, I knew that emphasizing the process over the product and effectively organizing each meeting would be vitally important in the face of so many unknowns.
 I had recently read about the 5-Day Product Design Sprint Process (codified by Jake Knapp at Google Ventures) and decided that the structure it provided would be perfect for our small product design experiment.